 Vintage is in!
 From vinyl records to period fabrics…Retro and upcycling has become a mainstay in today’s world of design.
 And if you’re a DIY’er, there are some pretty great finds to be had at estate sales, second hand stores, sometimes places you’d never even think of for furniture buys.
 With just a little elbow grease and maybe a little help from your friends (psst…it’s kinda what we do…) you can have that retro-vibe style for pennies on the design dollar!

 So you found your vintage wooden chair?
 Great!
 Give us a call and we can replace that worn out fabric with a variety of colored or patterned canvas replacement covers.
 We also offer Sunbrella (marine grade acrylic) and Phifertex mesh for heavy duty outdoor use.
 The most important thing to remember when replacing your cover is the *THERE IS NO STANDARD SIZE*.
 When it comes to these wonderful old chairs, in the last 100 years there have been so many different manufacturers with as many models of chairs.
 This is why an accurate measurement is absolutely necessary.
 Here is a link to our tutorial on how to measure and install your replacement cover:

 More often than not, when these chairs are bought as second hand finds (or passed down from friends and family) the wooden frame will need refinishing as well.
 Not to worry!
 This can be accomplished by even the most novice woodworker.
 All you need is some basic tools and supplies that are readily available at your local hardware store.
+It is very helpful to have a work surface, such any of the portable workbenches found here.
 The process is time-consuming, depending on the size and state of your project; but it is well worth the effort when you are finally finished – the WOW factor, not to mention the bragging rights!
 The following is a list of supplies and tools you will need: